futzu/SCTE35_threefive/superkabuki.md

 ### Project Super Kabuki is SCTE35 MPEGTS Packet Injection.

-_I am hesitant to release superkabuki, I fear it will be a pain for me to support._
+_I am hesitant to release superkabuki, I fear it will be a pain for me to support._  ~Adrian